 1) Monitor the patients for 8 to 24 hours for a possible late-phase reaction or protracted anaphylaxis.
 Extend the monitoring to 24 hours in patients with severe anaphylaxis of unknown etiology, slow onset of symptoms, severe asthma, or severe bronchospasm, or if continued exposure to the triggering allergen is probable, as well as in patients with a history of biphasic anaphylactic reactions.

-2) Patients in whom the symptoms of anaphylaxis do not recur within 8 hours of the completed treatment may be discharged.
-They should be advised of the possibility of recurrent symptoms and instructed how to act in such cases.
-Patients should receive a prescription for epinephrine autoinjector, written anaphylaxis emergency action plan, and medical identification (bracelet, necklace) indicating that they have experienced anaphylaxis and specifying the responsible agent (if known).
-Educate the patient and his or her family or caregivers on the usage of epinephrine autoinjector and the emergency action plan.
+2) Patients in whom the symptoms of anaphylaxis do not recur within 8 hours of completed treatment may be discharged.
+They should be advised of the possibility of recurrent symptoms and instructed how to act in such situations.
+Patients should receive a prescription for an epinephrine autoinjector, written anaphylaxis emergency action plan, and medical identification (bracelet, necklace) indicating that they have a history of anaphylaxis and specifying the responsible agent (if known).
+Educate the patient and family or caregivers on the usage of epinephrine autoinjector and emergency action plan.

-3) Refer the patient to an allergy specialist to confirm the diagnosis and suspected triggers and to plan the prevention and further management (see below).
+3) Refer the patient to an allergy specialist to confirm the diagnosis and suspected triggers and to plan prevention strategies and further management (see below).

 1. Measures used to reduce the risk of anaphylactic shock: